aminekun90/mdns_listener_advanced/README.md

 This script is tested on Windows 10.

-Base code credits goes to to @Richie765 : https://github.com/Richie765/mdns-listener
+Base code credits goes to @Richie765 : https://github.com/Richie765/mdns-listener

 ## Installation